 GM ‘Aspires’ to Carbon Neutrality by 2040 — News

-Jamie L. LaReau reports:
+Jamie L. LaReau :

 LaReau included the scare quotes because the announcement by GM on Thursday stops short of committing to the ambitious goal.
-LaReau quotes Dane Parker, GM’s chief sustainability officer, elbaroting on the word choice: ” ‘Aspire’ is a great word because it helps us work toward our vision,” said Parker.
+LaReau quotes Dane Parker, GM’s chief sustainability officer, elbaroting on the word choice: ” ‘Aspire’ is a word because it helps us toward our ,” said Parker.
 “We’re taking action to have our vehicles be zero emissions by 2035.
 This is going to take the effort of a lot of people and a lot of governments to get there.
 So we have a vision, we have a plan and we’re taking action today to get there.”

 A lot more details and reaction to the announcement are included in LaReau’s coverage.

 Another article by Andrew J. Hawkins digs into the big announcement, including a detectable amount of snark into the coverage.
-The lede of the story reads as follows: “General Motors, an automotive company that sells hundreds of thousands of giant gas-guzzling trucks and SUVs every year, says it will be carbon neutral by 2040.”
+The lede of the story reads as follows: “General Motors, an automotive company that sells hundreds of thousands of giant gas-guzzling trucks and SUVs every , says it be carbon neutral by 2040.”

-Both articles note that GM announced in November a plan to invest $27 billion to release 30 new electric vehicles to the market by 2025.
+Both articles note that GM announced in a plan to invest $27 billion to release 30 new electric vehicles to the market by 2025.